-Maloka means house to many indigenous tribes in Colombia and South America.
+Maloka means house to the indigenous tribes in South America.
 It consists of a large thatched roof with an ample dwelling space under it.
-The palm leaves, which make up the roof, provide shelter and a welcome coolness in the tropical climate.
+It provides comfort, coolness, protection to the elements and a sense of togetherness and support.

 KM33.1 on the road to Riohacha.
 1,800 mts past the yellow bridge over the RIO PIEDRAS which is just past the entrance to the Parque Tayrona.